FDA sends warning letter to KVK-Tech manufacturing facility

 The US Food and Drug Administration (FDA) has sent a warning letter to KVK-Tech’s drug manufacturing facility following an inspection in April 2019.

-The document was sent to the company for violating current good manufacturing practice (cGMP) regulations for finished pharmaceuticals.
-The FDA has announced that due to these cGMP breaches, the business’ products are adulterated according to the Federal Food, Drug, and Cosmetic Act (FD&C Act).
+The document identified significant violations of current good manufacturing practice (cGMP) regulations for finished pharmaceuticals.
+The FDA issued the warning letter to KVK-Tech in February 2020, advising that due to these cGMP breaches, the company’s products are adulterated according to the Federal Food, Drug, and Cosmetic Act (FD&C Act).

-FDA investigators report that during the investigation, they observed specific violations including, but not limited to:
+FDA investigators reported specific violations including, but not limited to:

-1. Negligance in establishing and documenting the accuracy, sensitivity, specificity and reproducibility of test methods
+1. Inadequate validation of test methods: KVK-Tech failed to establish and document the accuracy, sensitivity, specificity and reproducibility of test methods.

-2. Oversight in thoroughly investigating any unexplained discrepancy or failure of a batch or any of its components to meet any of its specifications, including whether the batch had already been distributed
+2. Insufficient investigation of discrepancies: The company failed to thoroughly investigate any unexplained discrepancies, or the failure of batches or any of their components to meet specifications, including whether the batch had already been distributed.

-The firm failed to properly integrate co-eluting peaks during impurity testing of phentermine HCL capsules, which resulted in its analysis failing to detect out-of-specification (OOS) results for at least one lot of drug product.
-The FDA writes that in 2016, the company self-identified this problem.
-Despite having trained the staff, the incorrect analysis was performed, leading to the batch remianing on the market.
+The firm failed to properly integrate co-eluting peaks during impurity testing of phentermine HCL capsules, which lead to undetected out-of-specification (OOS) results for at least one production batch, which remained on the market despite the company identifying the problem in 2016.

-Furthermore, the quality of data protection was found by the FDA to be insufficient, including the fact that data files could be modified or overwritten without being captured on audit trails on your stand-alone laboratory equipment.
+The FDA also highlighted concerns about data integrity, noting that data files could be modified or overwritten without being captured on audit trails of stand-alone laboratory equipment.

-The FDA concludes that KVK-Tech is responsible for promptly investigating and determining the causes of these violations to prevent their recurrence.
-The organisation has warned that failure to do so may result in legal action without further notice.
+The FDA has mandated that KVK-Tech promptly investigate and address these violations to prevent recurrence.
+Failure to do so may result in legal action without further notice.
+The company was required to respond within 15 working days of receiving the warning letter, detailing the steps taken to rectify the violations.

 Very true